MichelleHaase/CS50p_x/notes_CS50AI.md

 * to expand a node means to consider all possible actions
 ### depth-first search DFS
 * uses a Stack as Data structure for the frontier, last in first out
-* this approach goes completely thru (as deep as possible) one branch of the graph before it considers another because the last Node added will always be next to be explored
+* this approach goes completely through (as deep as possible) one branch of the graph before it considers another because the last Node added will always be next to be explored
 * at beat (lucky) this algorithm can be really fast at worst it will exhaust every possibilty before it finds its Mark
 * it might not return the optimal path
 ```